Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

 \subsection{Performance Measures}

 Vincent et al.\ \cite{Vincent06} define the signal-to-distortion ratio (SDR), the signal-to-interference ratio (SIR), and the signal-to-artifacts ratio (SAR).
-These measures have become the de facto standard for the performance evaluation of blind audio source separation.
-Assuming original signals $(X_\eta)_{\eta=0,\dotsc,N_{\mathrm{ins}}-1}$ and reconstructed signals $(x_\eta)_{\eta=0,\dotsc,N_{\mathrm{ins}}-1}$, those quantities (to be interpreted in $\si{dB}$) are defined as:
+These {$\ell_2$-based} measures have become the de facto standard for the performance evaluation of blind audio source separation.\footnote{{In the meantime, version 3.0 of the \emph{BSS Eval} software package has become available, which employs a slightly different definition that includes time shifts.
+However, for comparability {with \cite{Jaiswal11a,Jaiswal11b,Jaiswal13,Duan08}}, we are using the original measures as implemented in version 2.1 \cite{Fevotte05}.}}